ncbi/ribovore/documentation/riboaligner.md

 > riboaligner $RIBOSCRIPTSDIR/testfiles/example-ra-11.fa test-ra
 ```

-Like other Ribovore scripts, `riboaligner` takes 2 required command
+Like other Ribovore scripts, `riboaligner` takes two required command
 line arguments.
 Optional arguments are explained [below](#options).

 The first required argument is the sequence file you want to annotate.